 Thus far, we’ve described the bare-bones tractor and running gear.
 In our next issue, we’ll detail the fabrication of the fuel tank and the sheet-metal parts (and show you a design for a manual bending brake that costs far less than a commercial model) . . . finish up the braking and electrical systems . . . and tell you how we built our three-point hitch and hydraulic lift, as well as the optional power take-off arrangement for use with specialized implements.

 So take a good look at the photos and illustrations in the image gallery that accompany this article, and keep an eye open for bargain buys on small engines and Volkswagen components . . . with some luck you may be able to catch up with us before the next issue reaches your home!

-EDITOR'S NOTE: Since space limitations prevent a detailed description of every phase of this project's construction, MOTHER's research staffers are in the process of putting together—for those of you who might want more details than the essentials that appear in the magazine—step-by-step, illustrated plans for our tractor.
-The on-sale date of these construction prints will be announced in next issue's article, after final testing of the tractor and its implements has been completed.
+EDITOR’S NOTE: Since space limitations prevent a detailed description of every phase of this project’s construction, MOTHER’s research staffers are in the process of putting together—for those of you who might want more details than the essentials that appear in the magazine—step-by-step, illustrated plans for our tractor.
+To order your set visit our Mother Earth News store.

 MANUFACTURERS OF GARDEN TRACTORS (12-20 HORSEPOWER)

 For anyone who might not feel up to tackling a project of this magnitude but is considering the purchase of a working garden tractor, we’ve compiled the following list of manufacturers.
 Ideally, you should contact your local dealer for specifics . . . however, the firms named below will send product information upon request.